Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 - After the first hour of roasting the turkey, baste it every 30 minutes.
 Tent the turkey with foil if the skin becomes deep golden brown before the turkey is cooked through.

-- Roast until a meat thermometer inserted into the thigh joint registers 160°F.
+- Roast until a meat thermometer inserted into the thigh joint registers 175°F and 165°F when inserted into the breast (always test both).

-- You Don’t Need to Wash Turkey.
-Everyone thinks you need to wash your turkey but that is not correct.
-Any bacteria on the turkey will get killed while baking.
+- Do not wash the turkey.
+Everyone thinks you need to wash your turkey, but that is not correct.
+Any bacteria on the turkey will get killed while baking, and you can spread bacteria if you wash it.

-- Do Not Cook the Stuffing in the Bird.
+- Do not cook stuffing in the bird.
 I always recommend cooking the stuffing separately.
-You do not want to risk serving undercooked stuffing.
-Stuffing the bird also slows down the cooking process making it harder to cook it to the perfect temperature.
+You do not want to risk serving under-cooked stuffing!
+Stuffing the bird also slows down the cooking process, making it harder to cook it to the perfect temperature.

 Turkey Temperature Chart